 After being wiped out in the U.S. and with only a few animals remaining in Mexico, Mexican gray wolves were bred in captivity and reintroduced to the wild in Arizona beginning in 1998.
 There are only about 300 Mexican wolves total in captivity.
 The goal of the reintroduction program was to restore at least 100 wolves to the wild by 2006, and it will take many more than that before the lobo is safe from extinction.
-Unfortunately, at the end of 2012 there were still only approximately 75 wild wolves.
+Today there are approximately 83 of these wolves in the wild.

 Range & Habitat

 Mexican gray wolves prefer mountain forests, grasslands and scrublands.
 They once ranged widely from central Mexico throughout the southwestern U.S. Today, the Mexican wolf has been reintroduced to the Apache National Forest in southeastern Arizona, and may move into the adjacent Gila National Forest in western New Mexico as the population expands.
 Recently, Mexican wolves have also begun to be reintroduced in Mexico.

 The Mexican gray wolf is about half the size of its cousin, the North American gray wolf.